urllib3/urllib3/docs/advanced-usage.rst

     all data should be read off the wire.

-    You can call the  :meth:`~response.HTTPResponse.drain_conn` which throws away data still on the wire, and you need to call before calling :meth:`~response.HTTPResponse.release_conn` to release the connection into the pool.
+    You can call the  :meth:`~response.HTTPResponse.drain_conn` which throws away data still on the wire and afterwards call :meth:`~response.HTTPResponse.release_conn` to release the connection into the pool.

     You can call the :meth:`~response.HTTPResponse.close` to close the connection, but this call doesn’t return the connection to the pool, throws away the unread data on the wire, and leaves the connection in an undefined protocol state.